jzay/cs1302-minesweeper-alpha/README.md

-After the player correctly entered the command <code>h</code>, the state of the game updates (e.g., number of rounds completed, the grid, etc.), the help menu is displated, and the next round happens.
+After the player correctly entered the command <code>h</code>, the state of the game updates (e.g., number of rounds completed, the grid, etc.), the help menu is displayed, and the next round happens.

 #### Quit Command